otvam/pypeec/docs/tutorial.md

 * `run_solver` for the **solver**
 * `run_plotter` for the **plotter**

-Additionally, the console scripts are located in the `PyPEEC.script` module:
+Additionally, console scripts are located in the `PyPEEC.script` module:
 * `run_mesher` for the **mesher** (command line alias `ppmesher`)
 * `run_viewer` for the **viewer** (command line alias `ppviewer`)
 * `run_solver` for the **solver** (command line alias `ppsolver`)
 * `run_plotter` for the **plotter** (command line alias `ppplotter`)

-## File Description
+## Input/Output File Description

 The following input files (JSON or YAML format) are used:
 * `file_mesher` (JSON/YAML, input file): description of the geometry